pg_extra_time

 • etc.

-Of course, this function is mostly useful to avoid conditional nightmares in other date-time-related calculations.
+This function is primarily useful to avoid conditional nightmares in other date-time-related calculations.

-The names of the date parts follow those of the standard PostgreSQL date_part() and date_trunc() functions.
+The names of the date parts are those supported by the standard PostgreSQL date_part() and date_trunc() functions.

 Function arguments: